5.6 Types of Separation

 5.6.1.1 Minimum Notification Requirement

 Employees are required to give appropriate notice and submit a letter of resignation as far in advance as possible.
 Under usual circumstances, a resignation should be submitted not less than two weeks in advance of departure.
-Employees in Bands K and above are expected to work for the duration of their employment agreements and to give one month’s notice of non-continuation.
 The supervisor may waive or shorten the notice requirement.

 5.6.1.2 Retirement